mhardcastle/lofar-bootstrap/README.md

 Standalone code to bootstrap LOFAR flux densities

 ## Prerequisites and installation
-The code requires astropy, emcee and pybdsm (LOFAR software) to be on the path.
+The code requires astropy, emcee and pybdsf (you are recommended to build your own from the pybdsf github) to be on the path.

 Because it makes use of routines from ddf-pipeline, ddf-pipeline must also be installed.
-Clone it from https://github.com/mhardcastle/ddf-pipeline and then ensure that the ``ddf-pipeline/utils`` directory is on the PYTHONPATH.
+Clone it from https://github.com/mhardcastle/ddf-pipeline and then ensure that the ``ddf-pipeline/utils`` directory is on your PYTHONPATH.

-The convolution routines use Miriad and so that must also be installed if the maps will be made with non-matched resolutions.
+The convolution routines use Miriad(!) and so that must also be installed if the maps will be made with non-matched resolutions.

 ## Operation